LFText Formatter

 Some screen readers may announce styled characters individually or inaccurately.

-Facebook can change character limits, supported fields, and rendering without notice.
+Post and bio counts are working guides; Facebook can change limits, truncation, supported fields, and rendering without notice.

 Can I bold text in a Facebook post without Unicode?